davebetts/GaCD_CourseProject/README.md

 ## R-script
 "run_analysis.R" can perform the following processes and transformations of the data:
-Steps 1 and 2 can be skipped if the "UCI HAR Dataset" folder is available
   1. Download the original data from the url provided by the course instructors
   2. Unzip and read the raw data from the file "CP.zip"
   3. Combine, subset and summarize the requested data into a single table, having the characteristics of a tidy data set.

+Steps 1 and 2 can be skipped if the "UCI HAR Dataset" folder is available.

 ## Final output vs. objectives
 The description of tidy data provided by the course can be found in the lecture "Components of Tidy Data" from Week 1 of the Getting and Cleaning Data course.